llmonmonll/webui-forge-autoupdate/ReadMe.md

 \# Please input the absolute path of the directory where the webui folder is located inside Stable Diffusion WebUI Forge (lllyasviel).

 WEB_UI = r"\absolute\path\to\Stable Diffusion WebUI Forge (lllyasviel)\webui"

+## Directories used in Stable Diffusion WebUI (A1111):

+- --ckpt-dir: Directory where model checkpoints are stored.
+- --embeddings-dir: Directory where embeddings are stored.
+- --hypernetwork-dir: Directory where hypernetworks are stored.
+- --lora-dir: Directory where Lora is stored.

 ## License